 2. Have a post-purchase email flow

 Transactional emails are one thing, but they’re really just a small part of the post-purchase experience.
-What you really want is a comprehensive post-purchase email flow—one that could last long after your shopper has received the product.
+What you really want is a comprehensive post-purchase email flow—one that could last long after your shopper has received the product or purchased it at a retail store.

 Bottom line: Just like shoppers expect transactional emails, it won’t be long before shoppers expect a much more personalized post-purchase experience.